This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

 The ingredients in these banana applesauce muffins are very simple and most should already be in your pantry!
+Scroll to the recipe card below for amounts.

 • All purpose flour – I use Gold Medal or Bob’s Red Mill Organic.
 This could also be substituted with gluten free 1:1 baking flour.